War accelerates green adoption

 The Russian invasion of Ukraine is wreaking havoc in many aspects of our lives.
 Especially those of us who live in Europe are suffering unimaginable circumstances, which we already considered overcome after two world wars on our continent.
 In addition to the shock of having a war just a few kilometers from our homes, the economic sanctions imposed against the Russian Federation by most Western countries are causing, due to inflation, a rise in the prices of all goods and services, as well as shortages of supplies.
 Behind all this are the parabolic rises in gas (NYMEX: NGK22) and oil (NYMEX: QMK22) prices, on which Europe is totally dependent.
-So, at this point, and with the threat of supply cuts from Russia, European leaders are beginning to rethink the EU’s energy strategies.
+So, at this point, and with the threat of supply cuts from Russia, European leaders are beginning to rethink the EU’s renewable energy strategies.

 This problem is common to all countries to a greater or lesser extent.
 But we cannot ignore that one of the most affected countries is Germany, whose dependence on Russian gas is over 60%.
 Therefore, it is not surprising that its Parliament has decided to bring forward the deadline for a complete transition to renewable energies in its electricity sector by five years.
 From 2040 to 2035.